Every Ice-based application needs to initialize the Ice run time, and this initialization returns an

 initialize throws an exception.

-destroy method is responsible for finalizing the Ice run time.
-In particular,
+destroy method is responsible for finalizing the instance of the Ice run time embodied by this Communicator.
+In particular, in an Ice server,

 destroy ensures that any outstanding threads are joined with and reclaims a number of operating system resources, such as file descriptors and memory.
-Never allow your program to terminate without calling
+Never allow your application to terminate without calling

-The general shape of our Ice Ruby application is therefore:
+The general shape of a simple command-line Swift application becomes: